Regulatory Science to 2025

 - catalysing the integration of science and technology in medicine development;

 - driving collaborative evidence generation to improve the scientific quality of evaluations;

 - advancing patient-centred access to medicines in partnership with healthcare systems (for human medicines only);

 - enabling and leveraging research and innovation in regulatory science.

 The draft strategy seeks to offer informed guidance on modern medicines development, facilitate the optimisation of regulatory science and critically assess the benefits and risks of innovative therapies and diagnostics based on new technologies.

 It identifies key areas where new or enhanced engagement of the European medicines regulatory network is essential and where advances in regulatory science are necessary.
 It also helps to shape the vision for the next EU Medicines Agencies Network Strategy (2020–2025).

-The draft strategy incorporates feedback from two stakeholder workshops in 2018 focusing on human medicines and veterinary medicines.
-These brought together representatives from EMA's regulatory partners and stakeholders, including national competent authorities, patients’, healthcare professionals’ and veterinarians’ organisations, health technology assessment bodies, payer organisations and the pharmaceutical industry.
+The workshops bring together representatives from EMA's regulatory partners and stakeholders, including national competent authorities, patients’, healthcare professionals’ and veterinarians’ organisations, health technology assessment bodies, payer organisations and the pharmaceutical industry.

 Update: Two stakeholder workshops in late 2019 will discuss the outcome of the analysis of the public consultation and identify concrete actions in order to implement the key goals and recommendations.
 For more information, see: